CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 5. Select all post types that should be searchable

 == Changelog ==

+= 1.0.5 =
+Fixed bug that occured when using PHP 7.1

 = 1.0.4 =
 Fixed bug where indexing would fail if no content types are selected